gautamraj/gautamraj.github.io/content/posts/java-framework/framework-reflection-1.md

 ```

-It's important to separate what is publicly exportable from your bundle (client APIs, events) from the internals (database models and server implementations).
+It's important to have conventions that separate what is publicly exportable from your bundle (client APIs, events) from the internals (database models and server implementations).
+You can then use bazel visibility rules to lock down internal packages.

 ## Dependency Injection
 All Java frameworks need _some_ kind of dependency injection framework for modularity and managing complexity.
 We used [Dagger](https://github.com/google/dagger), which has the nice property of detecting problems with the graph at compile-time.
+Beware that there is a learning curve to these frameworks, so keeping things simple and avoiding advanced features (like non-Singleton scopes) is a good strategy.

 ## Ops
 At the core of each rpc server is the Op.
 It connects business logic written in Java to RPC methods - every RPC method has a corresponding op.
 The op has a synchronous interface - you implement a method that looks like:

 ```java
 public class MyOp implements ServiceOp<Request, Response> {